nehadevadas01/Pairs-Trading-Using-Cointegration/README.md

 Results
 -------
 - The strategy's performance, including trading signals and returns, is visualized and analyzed within the notebook.
-- The Pairs_Trading_Presentation.pptx provides a structured overview of the approach, from theory to execution, along with key insights and findings.
+- The Pairs_Trading.pdf provides a structured overview of the approach, from theory to execution, along with key insights and findings.

 Feel free to explore, modify, and extend the strategy.
 Contributions are welcome!